 Certification of materials and products used in drinking water applications is a requirement in many countries to prevent contamination of the drinking water supplies and protect the health of the consumer.

-Within the EU, 18 Member States have their own certification scheme.
+Within the EU, various Member States have their own certification schemes.
 Nonetheless, the different methods of testing and of the certification procedures, that have evolved in the various EU Member States over the years, do not generally allow a product or a material approved in one country to be used without going through a similar procedure in another.
 Mutual recognition is almost non-existent.

 These test methodologies are complex, time consuming and very expensive for each relevant product supplied by a manufacturer – and in many cases the certification process is confusing and frustratingly slow.
 This obstruction prevents many SMEs from making their products available widely across the EU market which reduces choice and increases cost to the water suppliers, contractors and, ultimately, the consumer.